-During FY 2020-21, the City will seek new funding opportunities to support the approved projects and programs related to housing and serving low and moderateincome persons.
-For example, in March 2020, the City received \$614,674 in Coronavirus Aid, Relief and Economic Security Act direct CDBG allocation.
+During FY 2021-22, the City will seek new funding opportunities to support the approved projects and programs related to housing and serving low and moderate-income persons.
+For example, the City received \$1,842,025 in Coronavirus Aid, Relief and Economic Security Act direct CDBG allocation.
 Those funds were appropriated for an Emergency Rent Assistance and Small Business Assistance Program for income-qualified participants.